Why Everyone Is Googling for “Mosque which Serve Biryani for Iftar” in Bangladesh (A Satirical Look at a Ramadan Trend)

 Guess which one trends on Google.

-When SEO Meets Iftar
+When Trends Meets Iftar

 If someone analyzed Google Trends during Ramadan in Bangladesh, they might find an unexpected keyword cluster: